 The last few years have seen an uptick in efforts to use biometrics more widely in authentication, most notably driven by the consumerization effect of Apple introducing Touch ID and Face ID.
 But this could be the (strong) nudge that was needed to push it over the edge.
 Mastercard just announced that all issuers of Mastercard-branded cards would be required to offer biometric authentication for remote transactions and contactless transactions made at terminals using mobile devices by April 2019.
+Many retailers are already offering contactless as a payment method, some via KIOSK systems, others by chip and pin devices.
 In explaining the motive behind their move, they cited:

 - The EU’s new regulatory requirements for strong authentication

 - 92% of banking professionals want to introduce biometric ID

 - 93% of consumers would prefer biometric security to passwords